Our Insatiable Appetite for Scottish Salmon Is Driving the Industry Out of the Water

 While it might be tempting for some to believe the meat on your plate comes from some idyllic version of a family farm — the kind depicted in childhood stories like Charlotte’s Web or Babe — the reality in the U.S. is very different.
-Today, the vast majority of our meat comes from large-scale operations, what are often called “factory farms.”
+Today, more than 70 percent, or the vast majority of our meat, comes from large-scale operations, what are often called “factory farms.”

 In the U.S., more than 21,000 of these industrial operations raise and slaughter billions of livestock animals each year to satisfy our insatiable demand for cheap meat.
 But cheap meat comes at a cost — the animals raised in these production systems can experience broken bones, uncomfortably small living space and high levels of stress, to name just a few examples.
 So just what is a factory farm?
 And why is the most common source for meat and dairy in this country so bad for animals?